syncfusion-content/asp.netmvc-docs/aspnetmvc/DropDownList/HowTo.md

 {% endhighlight %}

-Once the ajax call is success, bind the data to the dropdown list on AJAX call by using the property “dataSource”.
+Once the AJAX call is success, bind the data to the dropdown list on AJAX call by using the property “dataSource”.

 {% highlight javascript %}